andreiluca/andreiluca.github.io/_posts/2015-6-14-installing-docker.md

 The command above downloads a test image and runs in its container

-Personally I've encountered an error running this command and I had to restart the system to make it work after trying some other commands found on StackOverflow to fix this.
+Personally, I've encountered an error running this command and I had to restart the system to make it work after trying some other commands found on StackOverflow to fix this.

-*Ubuntu is like Windows, small problem: restart, serious problem: reinstall* (/s)

 ```
 FATA[0000] Post http:///var/run/docker.sock/v1.18/containers/create: dial unix /var/run/docker.sock: no such file or directory.
 Are you trying to connect to a TLS-enabled daemon without TLS?
 ```

+*Ubuntu is like Windows, small problem: restart, serious problem: reinstall* (/s)

-Run WordPress in Docker *(WP setup will be available at 127.0.0.1)*
+Run WordPress in Docker *(WP setup will be available at `127.0.0.1`)*

 ```
 docker pull tutum/wordpress